henry-luo/mark/README.md

-<h1 style='font-family:Helvetica,Arial,sans-serif'>{mark}</h1>
+<h1 style='font-family:Helvetica,Arial,sans-serif'>Mark Notation</h1>

 [![npm version](https://badge.fury.io/js/mark-js.svg)](https://badge.fury.io/js/mark-js)
 [![Build Status](https://travis-ci.org/henry-luo/mark.svg?branch=master)](https://travis-ci.org/henry-luo/mark)
 [![codecov](https://codecov.io/gh/henry-luo/mark/branch/master/graph/badge.svg)](https://codecov.io/gh/henry-luo/mark)

-*Objective Markup Notation*, abbreviated as **Mark** or **{mark}**, is a new unified notation for both object and markup data.
+*Objective Markup Notation*, abbreviated as Mark Notation or, just **Mark**, is a new unified notation for both object and markup data.
 The notation is a superset of what can be represented by JSON, HTML and XML, but overcomes many limitations these popular data formats, yet still having a very clean syntax and simple data model.

 - It has **clean syntax** with **fully-type** data model *(like JSON or even better)*
 - It is **generic** and **extensible** *(like XML or even better)*